samus42/tkk/golgorothchallenge.md

 # Battleborn Taken King Guide
 ## Golgoroth (Challenge Mode)

 You've had a good life.
-Each time you get to Golgoroth you've always got some schmuck taking gaze for you while you just hop in the pit and blast away.
+Each time you get to Golgoroth you've always got some schmuck taking gaze for you while you just hop into the pit and blast away.
 I bet you never think about the mental trauma the gaze puller goes through.
 Well guess what?
 Now its your turn to suffer as well!
 The challenge is **everyone must take the gaze every damage round**.

 **Q: You mean if everyone gets the gaze once, we're good?**